-- Injury – A car accident, a weight lifting session gone awry, a slip and fall on wet pavement, or simply moving your body in the wrong way can put undue stress on your back and neck.
+- Injury – A car accident, a weight lifting session gone awry, a slip and fall on wet pavement, or simply moving your body in the wrong way can put undue stress on your neck and back.

 - Lifestyle choices – Smoking cigarettes emits toxins into the body that contribute to the breakdown of disc cartilage.
 A lack of exercise, poor diet and weight gain are other factors.